About the Museum

 Q: How do I apply for a job at The Museum at FIT?

-A: The Museum at FIT is a department of the University.
+A: The Museum at FIT is a division of the college.
 All jobs applications and resumes should be submitted directly to Human Resources.

 Q: Does the Museum offer educational programs?